Grant Basey: Charlton Athletic

 Basey was the Charlton Athletic Kit Manager between 2018 and 2019 before being promoted to First Team Development Coach, providing a link between the first team and the club's academy.

 Cray Wanderers

 On 31 December 2021, Basey was named interim manager of former-club Cray Wanderers.

 On 22 March 2022, Basey was replaced by Neil Smith as manager of Cray Wanderers.

 VCD Athletic

 On 19 May 2022, Basey was named as manager for VCD Athletic.

 On 18 February 2023, Basey resigned as manager following a 2–0 defeat at home to Whitehawk.

 Personal life

 He lives in Chislehurst and attended Red Hill Primary School in Chislehurst before attending Coopers Technology College for his secondary education.

 Basey took part in the 2016 London Marathon to raise money for the Institute of Cancer Research after losing his mother to bowel cancer.
-He also took part the previous year.
+He also took part in the previous year.

-He was the Charlton Athletic Kit Manager between 2018 and 2019 before being promoted to First Team Development Coach, providing a link between the first team and the club's academy.